FAQs and Guides

 Introduction

-The UPC is a new, international court for patent litigation in Europe for states which are both members of the European Patent Convention and member states of the UPC Agreement.
+At its entry into force, the UPC was a new, international court for patent litigation in Europe for states which are both members of the European Patent Convention and member states of the UPC Agreement.
 It is a single court, comprising both first and second instances, with multiple locations.

 It is the product of years of discussions and negotiations that were aimed at the objective of providing a single litigation forum for patent disputes in Europe.
 To that end, it has procedures and rules that are based on a combination of different European practices.